 But neglect by historians is not the only reason.
 It has also to do with the unfortunate lack of collective historical consciousness among Indians.
 It is so stark that even a persian historian like Al-Beruni laments at one point that “unfortunately the Indians do not pay much attention to the historical order of things!”
-This attitude of Indians has resulted in a pathetic situation in which Bollywood makes movies about real or imaginary events in Akbar’s life – in the process eulogizing a foreign invader; but hardly anyone knows about Hem Chandra’s efforts.
+This attitude of native Indians has resulted in a pathetic situation in which Bollywood make movies about real or imaginary events in Akbar’s life – in the process eulogizing a foreign invader; but hardly anyone knows about Hem Chandra’s efforts.
 It is said that a society is judged by how it treats its worse-off.
 What should one say about the Indian society that neglects even the best among itself?

 We Indians know everything but we don’t know ourselves someone has to come from outside to educate us.
-If anyone among us try to educate we won’t listen to him until foreigner says yes he is correct then we believe him, not what our brother said instead the words should come from a foreigner mouth.
-Come on India we have a great culture and history we have great universities way back 1000bc that was 2500 years before any modern universities come in to existing our societies are highly developed on education, culture ,infrastructure, what not everything we reached despite being ruled by invaders for 1000 years then corrupt anti-Hindu govts, we are rising heights of development in human indexing there is no point to get lessons from so called west .
-It was our history that makes what we are today so doesn’t neglect it.
-Please know what we are and from where we came from.
+If anyone among us try to educate we won’t listen to him until foreigner says yes he is correct then we believe him, but not what our brother said instead the words should come from a foreigner mouth.
+Come on India, we have a great culture and history we had great Gurukuls and libraries (universities) way back 1000 BCE that was 2500 years before any modern universities come in to existing.
+Even today our societies are highly developed on education, culture ,infrastructure, and what not, everything we reached despite being ruled by invaders for 1000 years then corrupt anti-Hindu govts, we are rising heights of development in human indexing so there is no point to get lessons from so called west.
+It was our history that makes what we are today so don’t neglect it.
+Please know what we are and from where we came.

 Hindus Must Learn from Legacy and Become Brave Bharatiya to Terminate Mlecchas (Traitors)

 So it’s up to us to rectify this mistake!
-We all Hindus should get united revoking caste/creed/tribe/language and any difference that was imposed on us so that the ever increasing population of non-Vedic, non-Hindu people do not attain dominating position in Bharat again.
+We all Hindus should get united revoking caste/creed/tribe/language or any difference that was imposed on us so that the ever increasing population of non-Vedic, non-Hindu people do not attain dominating position in Bharat again.